+Counseling amid pandemic.
 My employees helped me get back on my feet and walk to my private office to calm down.
-Soon enough, our resident counselor arrived, and I told her about the onslaught of fear I experienced as I realized that I could not do my favorite activity anymore.
+Soon enough, our resident counselor arrived, and I told her about the onslaught of fear I experienced as I realized that I could not do my favorite activity anymore due to COVID-19 .

-The counselor explained that my recent illness would affect my biking habits since it pushed my heart and lungs to work hard.
-I did not notice how much they had been working in the past, but I did now since the virus weakened my lungs.
-“With more patience and training, there’s no doubt that you can feel 100% again,” she said.
+The counseling expert explained that my recent infection would affect my walking and biking habits since COVID-19 pushed my heart and lungs to work hard.
+I did not notice how much they had been working in the past, but I did now since COVID-19 weakened my lungs.
+Counseling does wonders in my recovery.
+“With more patience and training, there’s no doubt that you can feel 100% again,” my COVID-19 the counseling expert said.

-I understood what the counselor meant, but it took me some time to accept it.
-And she was right – I merely had to be patient enough to strengthen my body.
-A couple of months passed, and I could go biking without needing to catch my breath again.
+My counseling journey wasn’t easy.
+I understood what the COVID-19 counselor meant, but it took me some time to accept it.
+My COVID-19 counselor was right – I merely had to be patient enough to strengthen my body.
+A couple of months passed, and I could go walking and biking without needing to catch my breath again.